 No parking is permitted within two miles of the Slemish site and mountain trekkers are encouraged to park at the Michelin plant outside the village and take a bus.

 The witness said he saw buses being blocked and delayed.
 He said it was "beyond comprehension" why it was decided to have a parade on St Patrick's Day.

 Several thousand people make the annual pilgrimage trekking the trail around the mountain every year.
 Slemish is where St Patrick as a young man is said to have worked as a shepherd and converted.

 Last year a mini-festival with outdoor entertainment, including traditional music, dance and street theatre took place at the site,

-The parade began at noon, around about the peak time for visits to the mountain.
-The Orangemen applied to march through the town for two hours before parading again for three hours from 3pm, according to documents filed with the Parades' Commission.
+The parade was listed to begin at noon, around about the peak time for visits to the mountain.
+The Orangemen applied to march through the town for two hours before stating they would parade again for three hours from 3pm, according to documents filed with the Parades' Commission.
 However, the parade ended around 4pm.

 Braid LOL did not respond to a request for comment.
 In a social media post prior to the parade, the lodge wrote: "Happy St Patricks Day.
 The sun is shining and the pan is on for Paddys breakie in Broughshane Orange Hall."

 Mid and East Antrim Alliance Mayor Noel Williams, who was on the mountain for a time, said he personally did not encounter any issues but that a "couple of groups said they were prevented from moving through Broughshane".